 - to use resources, you have not been specifically authorised to use - to use someone else's account and password or share your account andpassword with someone else - to access files, data or processes without authorisation - to purposely look for or exploit security flaws to gain system or data access - Use computing and information technology resources only for their intended purpose.

-For example: it is a violation - to send forged email or other electronic communication - to misuse Internet software to allow users to hide their identity, or to interfere with other systems or users - to use electronic resources for harassment or stalking other individuals - to send chain letters, bomb threats or "hoax messages" - to intercept or monitor any network communications not intended for you - to use computing or network resources for advertising or other commercialpurposes - to use electronic resources for personal use at inappropriate times or in inappropriate locations - to attempt to circumvent security mechanisms - Protect the access and integrity of computing and information technologyresources.
-For example: it is a violation - To intentionally release any malware that damages or harmsa system or network - to prevent others from accessing an authorised service - to send email bombs that may cause problems and disrupt service for otherusers - to attempt to deliberately degrade performance or deny service - to corrupt or misuse information - to alter or destroy information without authorization - Abide by applicable laws and school policies and respect the copyrights and intellectual property rights of others, including the legal use of copyrighted software.
+- to send forged email or other electronic communication - to misuse Internet software to allow users to hide their identity or to interfere with other systems or users - to use electronic resources for harassment or stalking other individuals - to send chain letters, bomb threats or "hoax messages" - to intercept or monitor any network communications not intended for you - to use computing or network resources for advertising or other commercial purposes - to use electronic resources for personal use at inappropriate times or ininappropriate locations - to attempt to circumvent security mechanisms - Protect the access and integrity of computing and information technologyresources.

+- To intentionally release any malware that damages or harmsa system or network - to prevent others from accessing an authorised service - to send email bombs that may cause problems and disrupt service for other users - to attempt to degrade performance or deny service deliberately - to corrupt or misuse information - to alter or destroy information without authorisation - Abide by applicable laws and school policies and respect the copyrights and intellectual property rights of others, including the legal use of copyrighted software.